laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - (2) Styles of peak roof end gables (for any style roofs/ramps)
     - (2) Styles of 2-story roof gable ends (for any style roofs/ramps)
     - (1) Gable Stone Addon (mini gable with stone roof/walls and a small window)

+- Adds "Pete's Circle Builder", accessible menu (while pointing at any vertical beam, with a another deployed), RMB to bring up the Menu.
+- Circle building mod that facilitates construction of up to 48 sided circular buildings.
+- Allows pre-placement of inner circle beams around a centre beam, that will line up walls/railings for any sized building.
+- Also supports any custom angle rotation of vertical beams around a centre beam, as well as "AutoBuild" feature.
+- Check out the "How-To-Use" video here: [Icarus Mod Tutorial - Pete's Circle Builder](https://youtu.be/SJcZWr_o7Ss?si=FZMb4t0TDTvUwx1F)

 ### 2. Custom_Options (Jimk72):